qtumproject/lightning-demo/README.md

 zmqpubrawtx=tcp://127.0.0.1:29000
 ```

-### Installing Lightning
+### Installing Qtum Eclair

-Lightning is developed in [Scala](https://www.scala-lang.org/), a powerful functional language that runs on the JVM, and is packaged as a JAR (Java Archive) file.
+Qtum Eclair is developed in [Scala](https://www.scala-lang.org/), a powerful functional language that runs on the JVM, and is packaged as a JAR (Java Archive) file.
 We provide 2 different packages, which internally use the same core libraries:
 * eclair-node, which is a headless application that you can run on servers and desktops, and control from the command line
 * eclair-node-gui, which also includes a JavaFX GUI

-To run Lightning, you first need to install Java, we recommend that you use [OpenJDK 11](https://jdk.java.net/11/).
-Lightning will also run on Oracle JDK 1.8, Oracle JDK 11, and other versions of OpenJDK but we don't recommend using them.
+To run Qtum Eclair, you first need to install Java, we recommend that you use [OpenJDK 11](https://jdk.java.net/11/).
+Qtum Eclair will also run on Oracle JDK 1.8, Oracle JDK 11, and other versions of OpenJDK but we don't recommend using them.

 Then download the latest fat jar and depending on whether or not you want a GUI run the following command:
 * with GUI: